paulrougieux/cobwood/paper/paper.md

 After a model run, the scenario output data is automatically saved inside the model's `output_dir` directory.
-When re-loading the model later, specify the argument `rerun="False"` to load both input and output data without the need to run the model.
+When re-loading the model later, specify the argument `rerun="False"` (default) to load both input and output data without the need to run the model.

 # Visualisation

-Once the model once the model has been run.
-The output data is Reusing the model object from above, the following code snippet draws a faceted plot of industrial roundwood consumption, import, export, production and price.
-Don't re-run the model this time.
-Reload the model's output data from the previous run above.
+The following python code draws a faceted plot of industrial roundwood consumption, import, export, production and price.
+We don't need to re-run the model this time since we can simply reload the model's output data from the previous run above.

     from cobwood.gfpmx import GFPMX
     gfpmxb2021 = GFPMX(scenario="base_2021", rerun=False)